Koh Samui Prices

-Being a popular holiday destination, prices are higher than other locations in Thailand where visitors are rare.
+Being the most hight end popular holiday destination in Thailand, prices are higher than other less touristic locations, or places focus on mass tourism.
 Prices of certain products can be slightly higher in Koh Samui due to extra transportation charges from the mainland, but nothing too noticeable.

 Does Koh Samui fit my budget?